Donor Analytics: Your Nonprofit’s Secret Weapon

 Donor analytics can help you engage your donors, increase your fundraising results, and plan campaigns that will get you closer to your mission.
 But if you’re not tracking the right numbers or not tracking donor data at all (Gasp!
 Call us!), you’re missing a monumental opportunity for growth.

-5 Often-Overlooked Metrics Nonprofits Should Track
+9 Often-Overlooked Donor Analytics Nonprofits Should Track

 Let’s assume you have a CRM with reporting and analytics, and let’s further assume that custom reporting is built in.
 (If not...once again, call us!)
 The question is, then, which reports should you run to maximize your actionable insights?
-Here are five we want you to check out.
+Here are nine we want you to check out.

 1. Number of Gifts per Donor